junyi-hou/agent-shell-remote/README.md

 Running `agent-shell` on remote machines using Emacs TRAMP.

+## WIP: still testing

+I am having minor issues with this pacakge:
+- with ssh protocol, I am not able to find the acp (I use claude) on the remote despite it runs OK in eshell.
+- with tramp-rpc protocol, the acp is running in remote but the agent seems still running in the local environment (e.g., when I ask the project folder location, claude tells me it is /User/mac/project-local rather than /home/linux/project-remote).

 ## Description

 `agent-shell-tramp` is an Emacs package that extends `agent-shell` with TRAMP support.
 It allows you to run shell processes and manage files on remote hosts via TRAMP seamlessly, just as you would locally.